 - Your Visit

 Most children are not obese, but fears about the obesity “epidemic” have increased with good reason.
 According to Renee Porter, obesity clinical nurse coordinator at Children's Hospital Colorado, portion sizes have nearly tripled in the last 20 to 30 years, kids often drink too many sugar-sweetened beverages, recess and physical education have drastically decreased in schools, and kids eat out more than ever before.

 To avoid the serious, often lifelong health risks associated with childhood obesity, parents should focus on prevention.
 “Parents should focus on being positive with regards to making changes in their homes” says Porter.
 “The important thing is for families to feel empowered and confident.”

-Nancy Krebs, MD, director of the clinical nutrition program at Children's Hospital Colorado adds, “Parents should be roles models with regards to the food choices that are made and provide encouragement to their kids.
+Nancy Krebs, MD, director of the clinical nutrition program at Children's Colorado adds, “Parents should be roles models with regards to the food choices that are made and provide encouragement to their kids.
 Children will follow the examples that their parents set.”

 1. Increase parental involvement at school and at home